Table of contents

 VARIABLE I/O DESCRIPTION

-z O Unit vector given by x X y.
+z O Unit vector given by the cross product <x,y>.

-x This vector is used to form the first vector of a
+x is a 3-dimensional vector used to form the first vector

 Given an input vector x, this routine returns unit vectors x,